GilgameshxZero/emilia/echidna/snapshots/monochrome/a-brief-history-of-emilia.md

 December 25, 2018

-Over the course of eight years and many builds, I have come to see a fledgeling desire to steal my father's computer passwords transform into 7000 lines of C++, a sub-par webserver for HTTP and SMTP, and a wealth of experience about low-level WinAPI and network protocols that I'll probably never use again.
+Over the course of eight years and many builds, I have come to see a fledgling desire to steal my father's computer passwords transform into 7000 lines of C++, a sub-par webserver for HTTP and SMTP, and a wealth of experience about low-level WinAPI and network protocols that I'll probably never use again.

 Join me on a brief tour of the history of `Emilia`, from conception to discovery to implementation!